TaikiSan21/PamBinaries/README.md

 the rest.
 This can greatly reduce the time required to read data if you only need a small subset of the items in the binary file.

+### Compatibility

+PamBinaries should be compatible with Pamguard v2.00.13 and earlier.

 ### TO DO:

+Add rest of annotation readers.
+Will probably need to re-adjust existing ones in future PG versions.